krishnabhat81/AWS_SpringBoot_AngularJS/README.md

 First create the new RDS instance on AWS acccount and create username and password as Security group.<br />
 Then set environment variables for AWS key and secret either from device or from STS run->configuration->environment tab Run application and can test your rest APIs.

+You can find few simple AWS examples from this link: https://github.com/krishnabhat81/aws-examples